DipthiKrishna/Hackerrank/README.md

+## HackerRank_Certified

+### SQL (Advanced) Skill Set Certification

+I am proud to announce that I am certified by HackerRank in the [SQL (Advanced)](https://www.hackerrank.com/certificates/f111ca1bf73a) skill set.
+This certification demonstrates my proficiency in advanced SQL concepts and techniques, including but not limited to:

+- Complex queries
+- Joins and subqueries
+- Window functions
+- Performance tuning
+- Data manipulation and analysis

+This certification validates my expertise in leveraging SQL to solve complex data-related challenges and showcases my commitment to continuous learning and skill development in the field of data management and analysis.

+If you'd like to verify my HackerRank certification, you can find it on my HackerRank profile or by following this [link](https://www.hackerrank.com/certificates/f111ca1bf73a).

 # HackerRank Submissions Repository

 Welcome to my HackerRank Submissions repository!
 Here, you'll find a collection of my recent submissions to various HackerRank challenges.
 Each submission represents my problem-solving skills and coding proficiency across a range of domains and difficulty levels.